pulumi/infrastructure-as-code-workshop/labs/azure/csharp/01-iac/04-updating-your-infrastructure.md

 ## Step 2 &mdash; Export Your New Storage Account Name

-To inspect your new bucket, you will need its physical Azure name.
+To inspect your new storage account, you will need its physical Azure name.
 Pulumi records a logical name, `mystorage`, however the resulting Azure name will be different.

 Programs can export variables which will be shown in the CLI and recorded for each deployment.
 Export your account's name by changing `MyStack.cs` to: